aptly-dev/www.aptly.info/content/doc/aptly/snapshot/list.md

     To get more information about snapshot, run `aptly snapshot show <name>`.

-In snapshot list, basic information on snapshot creation way is displayed.
+In snapshot list, basic description on the way snapshot has been created is displayed.

     $ aptly snapshot list -raw